jamesETF/EthicalFrenchie_Final/_puppies/15-preston.md

 ---
 title: Preston
-description: Preston is a blue french bulldog puppy located in NYC but can be delivered anywhere by a very nice flight stewardess
+description: I’m a blue Frenchie puppy located in NYC and more than excited to go home.
+I could tell you so much about me, but I’m trying to figure out where to start.
 subtitle: Blue French Bulldog Puppy located in NYC, can be delivered anywhere in the US
 width: xsmall
 image: blue-french-bulldog-puppy-Preston/Preston-frenchie-hoodie.jpg